Does Your Family Seem to Argue About Everything?

 With Family Therapy, Your Home Life Can Get Better

 No matter what direction your family wants to take in family therapy, it will be important for family members to notice the relationship they have with everyone and what they may want to be different.
 This will guide our work together and keep members focused on their goals.
-After discussions around what’s happening in the family, we may decide that some restructuring of the family unit is in order.
-Who’s in charge?
-What are the family rules to live by?
-What’s the incentive to change?
-Your family may also want people to manage their emotions better so that conversations are calmer.
+After discussions around the current situation, you all will decide what direction you’d like to go in from there.
 When you help each other, no one will feel alone in this big task.
 Everyone will leave our sessions with a task at hand to make a difference.

 In my work as a family therapist, I use humor and take an interested, inquisitive stance to help everyone feel more comfortable in sessions and help people take responsibility for their roles.
-No matter how different your family members seem to be, you can find common ground and create a loving, harmonious home.
 You don’t have to feel like you’re tiptoeing around emotional explosions anymore.
 With help and support, you can bring your family together.

 You may believe that family therapy can help your family resolve conflict, but still have questions or concerns…